Apple MacBook Air 2020 announced with twice the power and a new lower price

-Apple has just announced the MacBook Air 2020, it's latest thin and light laptop that offers the power, design and build quality we've come to expect from Apple's devices, but in a much more affordable package, compared to the MacBook Pro.
+Apple has just announced the MacBook Air 2020, its latest thin and light laptop that offers the power, design and build quality we've come to expect from Apple's laptops, but in a much more affordable package compared to the MacBook Pro.

-While the launch of the MacBook Air 2020 has come out of the blue, many of us were hoping for an updated version of the laptop this year, especially considering how much we liked the MacBook Air (2019) model.
+While the launch of the MacBook Air 2020 has come out of the blue, many of us were hoping for an updated version of the laptop this year given how impressive the MacBook Air (2019) model was.

-The new MacBook Air 2020 comes with twice the performance, twice the storage and a new magic keyboard - addressing many of the issues we had with the previous model.
+The new MacBook Air 2020 offers twice the performance and twice the storage of its predecessor, plus a new magic keyboard, addressing a couple of issues we had with the previous model.

 Cut to the chase